ishan-chaudhary/AIS_project/README.md

 # AIS_project

 This project's goals are to:
-- Gain experience building out data pipelines myself
+- Gain experience building out data pipelines for large, geospatial datasets myself
 - Learn more about PostGIS and QGIS
-- Better practice good software engineering practices in my data science projects
+- Practice good software engineering practices in my data science projects
 - Experiment with different ways of identifying and evaluating clusters in space and time
 - Translating dense spatial-temporal data into networks
 - Analyze network analysis, including machine learning for prediction